MrPixle2022/Documentaion/mongo/update records.md

 # Update data:

-to update a field in a single record use `.updateOne()` it updates a single record, the method takes a query to look for a record by, and takes another object which specifies how to update it.
+to update a field in a single documents use `.updateOne()` it updates a single documents, the method takes a query to look for a documents by, and takes another object which specifies how to update it.

 ```powershell
 db.users.updateOne({$lt: {age: 18}}, {$set: {age: 10} }):
 ```

-this will update the first record where `age < 18` the sets the `age` to `18`
+this will update the first documents where `age < 18` the sets the `age` to `18`

 you can use: